 Who does imagining matter for?
 She focused specifically on experiences of (queer) students of colour and their disappointments regarding knowledge production + reproduction of powers in institutional spaces.
 How does the imagination manifest, what does it engender?

 Drag queen Ibi Profane (whose day job is a PG student at Warwick) mapped a brief and potted history of drag through the ages on the livestream of Warwick's SU Corona Community page and Coventry Pride.

 From Greek Theatre to RuPaul via the black death and Shakespeare, with lots more in between, it's a light-hearted whizz through time with some key moments in drag history, followed by a Q&A.

+Over the course of this talk Hannah Ayres (University of Warwick) discussed several individuals she encountered in her own research and addressed them through the lens of trans history.
 Some of the individuals discussed might be well known to those familiar with queer history (Joan of Arc, Sylvia Rivera) but several lesser known events and individuals are also brought to the forefront.

 Crisis in Community: Key Events in UK Queer History

 Nick Cherryman took us through some key events in British Queer history.
 Ranging from the Buggery Act of 1533, and touching on key figures such as Oscar Wilde and Terrance Higgins, this talk looks at moments of crisis in British History and what this meant for the queer community.